caitlynbakery/Andrea_Notes/README.md

 ### Finding & Replacing Strings

 There are different functions that we can use to alter strings.

-FOr example, we can use the contains() method to check to see if a String contains another String.
+For example, we can use the contains() method to check to see if a String contains another String.

 ```
 String lovePizza = "I love pizza"